 14 October 2021

-Life Without Barriers’ Executive Lead Disability Engagement, Chris Chippendale, will present at Federal Parliament's Joint Standing Committee on the NDIS workforce enquiry.
+Chris Chippendale at the Federal Parliament's Joint Standing Committee on the NDIS workforce enquiry.

 A man getting into a dark car.
 He is wearing a light grey blazer and dark blue shirt.
 There is a city scape behind him.